smanjul/smanjul.github.io/about.md

 Since August 2021, I have been a Research Faculty at the Department of [Applied Mathematics at CU Boulder](https://www.colorado.edu/amath/){:target="_blank"} (University of Colorado at Boulder).
 Here, I am working with Prof. Keith Julien in collaboration with Prof. Edgar Knobloch (Physics Department, UC Berkeley) and Prof. Chang Liu (UConn).

-From 2020 to Mid-August 2021, I was a Post-doctoral researcher in the Department of Aerospace Engineering at IIT Madras (Indian Institute of Technology Madras, Chennai, India).
+From November 2020 to Mid-August 2021, I was a Post-doctoral researcher in the Department of Aerospace Engineering at IIT Madras (Indian Institute of Technology Madras, Chennai, India).

 Before that, I was a Project Officer in the Department of Aerospace Engineering at IIT Madras.